 d.
-Protecting Whistleblowers, Witnesses, and Committee Members witnesses, or committee members.
+Protecting Whistleblowers, Witnesses, and Committee Members

+Institutional and/or college members may not retaliate in any way against whistleblowers, witnesses, or committee members.
 Institutional and/or college members should immediately report any alleged or apparent retaliation against whistleblowers, witnesses or committee members to the RIO, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.